You’re the type of person who gives 120% to everything you do.

 College of Liberal Arts and Sciences Honors Program

-You’re relentlessly passionate about exploring new ideas.
+You’re relentlessly passionate about not only understanding the problems we face as a society, but doing something to fix them.
 So are we.
-As an honors student at the College of Liberal Arts and Sciences, join a close-knit community of creative and independent thinkers.
-Together, through two linked courses in your first semester, investigate social issues across academic boundaries.
-Learn to promote, defend, and refine your ideas among people who can challenge you.
+As an honors student at the College of Liberal Arts and Sciences, join a close-knit community of creative, committed, and independent thinkers.
+Together through two linked courses in your first semester, investigate the promise and perils of service in democratic community.
+Work with community partners to connect theory to hands-on practice.
 Pair up with a peer mentor, and strengthen bonds with fellow honors students on outings to museums, plays, nature walks, and more.

 The next year, continue building relationships within the honors community during the Sophomore Honors Seminar.
 On your own, choose to make any course an Honors Course.
 Simply sign an Honors Contract with your professor, and work closely together to plan additional projects and assignments related to topics that interest you.
 For instance, honors students have: